The Safest Dog Daycare in Las Vegas

 So I did.

-Next is the behavioral assessment.
-This is where Hydrant Club truly begins to separate from the pack.
+Next is the behavioral interview.
+This is where Hydrant Club truly begins to separate from the rest.
 Most all dog facilities have an evaluation process of some kind.
 Most of these are done without the owners present since the dog’s presence at the facility is without the owner.
 In our case, because Hydrant Club also functions as a private “social club” environment, it means the daycare population intermingles with the general membership.
-While a pack of pups is hanging in daycare, a member may meander by with their dog to hang out.
+While a group of pups is hanging in daycare, a member may meander by with their dog to hang out.
 This means it is just as crucial to see how the dog behaves with its owner around – do they mind commands from owners, from handlers and if the dog does begin to misbehave does the owner have the necessary handling skills to manage their own dog.

-The Hydrant Club Behavioral Stability Spectrum(tm) evaluates a dog’s core behavior and ascertains what tools the dog (and its owners) need for safe transition to off-leash play.
+The Hydrant Club Behavioral Stability Spectrum(TM) evaluates a dog’s core behavior and ascertains what tools the dog (and its owners) need for a safe transition to off-leash play.
 Think of it as a Myers-Briggs test for dogs.
 Rather than a dual axis, however, our stability spectrum follows the more linear and clearly defined path of dog’s behavior.

 After an hour-long assessment during which the dog is exposed to various stimuli (dogs of different energy levels and behaviors, resource possessiveness, external things like sirens, wheelchairs etc…), each dog is given a score on a scale of 1-10.
 The lower end of the spectrum indicates an inclination towards shy or overly avoidant behavior.
 Scores above 5 indicate increasing levels of dominance towards aggression.
 Canine candidates ranking 4-7 are designated as behaviorally stable and may join immediately needing no training for dogs or their humans.
 Dogs falling below level 4 (1-3) or above 7 (8-10) are required to undergo some level of training/behavioral modification.
 We also require any human who will be responsible for bringing the dog to the off-leash area take at least one level of handler certification training.

-The owners receive a 2-3 page written analysis of the assessment, and this assessment is used over time to note how the dog’s behavior is evolving.
-Think of it like the analysis one might get when joining a health club.
+The owners receive a written analysis of the assessment, and this assessment is used over time to note how the dog’s behavior is evolving.
+Think of it as the analysis one might get when joining a health club.
 They check your body fat, weight, heart rate and endurance and over time, as you workout, address your diet and use the facility, you get to revisit that assessment to note what progress you’re making and see how you might up your game even further.
 We do the same thing for the pups at Hydrant Club!

 Beyond the verdant greenery and peaceful environment, one thing people note immediately upon entering Hydrant Club is that we do not have any separate areas for different sized dogs.
 Breaking dogs into size groups has little value because size is irrelevant when it relates to the dog’s behavioral stability.
 If dogs are separated by energy-level, the issue becomes even more problematic.
 For example, grouping all high energy dogs together results in a space that requires extensive management.
 Dogs are pack animals and rather than tire each other out, a group of high energy dogs will feed on each other (energetically not literally).
 Dogs in this environment can get overstimulated and even perhaps experience injuries from over-extending their exercise.
 When you have a group of dogs that are truly behaviorally stable, separating by size and energy becomes irrelevant because the dogs naturally gravitate towards the dogs with which they best connect.

 Higher volume facilities provide a valuable service and there are many of them in any city, including Las Vegas, where dogs receive great care it’s just done in a more mass market context.
-There also are any number of small scale options, mostly individuals who mind a handful of pups in their home or do more one-on-one dog sitting.
+There also are any number of small-scale options, mostly individuals who mind a handful of pups in their home or do more one-on-one dog sitting.
 Any of these options can be right for you and your dog, it’s really about what you want overall from a facility/service and what environment is best for your dog.